-Fast, accurate cell counts with live/dead analysis
+How can you get accurate cell counts with live/dead analysis?

 The act of manually counting cells is achieved with a technician using a hemocytometer and a counting chamber.
 It is an easy decision not to include this ‘technology’ if you are counting a lot of cells.
 Not only are the results prone to human error… the humans doing the counting will be much happier.

 As cell viability is a critical variable in cellular assays, non-imaging counters based on electrical resistance or impedance are also eliminated as they generally cannot reliably distinguish between live and dead cells.
 Given that, we focus our understanding on imaging cell counters and specifically label-free systems that can measure viability.